Lonmin: History

 Tiny Rowland was finally ejected from Lonrho in October 1993 after a boardroom tussle with director Dieter Bock.
 He was replaced by Nick Morrell, a former chief executive of The Observer.

 Two months before Rowland's death (on 26 July 1998) the assets of Lonrho were split.
 Two publicly listed companies, Lonrho plc and Lonrho Africa plc were created – the former retaining all the non-African businesses and mining assets.
 In 1999, Lonrho plc was renamed as Lonmin plc and a new era as a focused mining company began.
 In 2000 Gordon Haslem became CEO.

 In 2004 Brad Mills became CEO: Mills in turn announced his intention to resign from his position in 2008.
 Mills leaves behind a "significant contribution in developing the company over the past four years" according to chairperson, Sir John Craven, as his introduction of mechanized mining has increased safety for the miners, as well as increasing productivity.
 Lonmin indicated that former chief strategic officer responsible for the company's business development, Ian Farmer, would replace him.

-On 1 October 2008, after building a 24.9% stake in Lonmin, Xstrata announced it was not proceeding with a takeover pitched at £33 per Lonmin share, blaming the failure of its bid on "unprecedented uncertainty in financial markets" caused by the Global financial crisis.
+On 1 October 2008, after building a 24.9% stake in Lonmin, Xstrata announced it was not proceeding with a takeover pitched at £33 per Lonmin share, blaming the failure of its bid on "unprecedented uncertainty in financial markets" caused by the 2008 financial crisis.
 Xstrata and its 24.9% stake in Lonmin was later acquired by Glencore on 2 May 2013.
 Glencore announced on 11 February 2015 that it intends to divest its 23.9% stake in Lonmin, which it inherited through the acquisition of Xstrata.
 Glencore's divestment in Lonmin will be implemented by way of a distribution in specie to Glencore shareholders.

 Farmer resigned as CEO in 2012 for health reasons.